itkinside/ari/README.rst

 Authors
 -------

-A list of persons who have contributed to the development of Ari is available in docs/AUTHORS.
+The following persons have contributed to the development of Ari:

+    * Stein Magnus Jodal <jodal@samfundet.no>
+    * Vidar Wahlberg <canidae@samfundet.no>
+    * Thomas Adamcik <adamcik@samfundet.no>
+    * Kristian Klette <klette@samfundet.no>

+If you make a contribution to Ari, feel free to add yourself to this list.

 Installing